truflation/trial/README.md

 3. clear communication with our team

 ## Questions?
-If you have any questions, please feel free to ask them in [truflation/trial/discussions]([url](https://github.com/truflation/trial/discussions)https://github.com/truflation/trial/discussions)
+If you have any questions, please feel free to ask them in [truflation/trial/discussions](https://github.com/truflation/trial/discussions)
+DO NOT ask your question by any other channel.